 Their aim is to “provide humanitarian aid by fostering village-based projects that impact health (including access and malaria control), education, water and income-generation while preserving and respecting the fragile culture and traditions of the Sumbanese people.”

 Nihiwatu provides guests with the opportunity to take part in the School Lunch Program and visit the clinics being funded by the Sumba Foundation.
 During my trip to the Sumba Foundation clinic, I was fortunate enough to witness village women see her unborn baby for the first time on one of the very limited ultrasound machines available on the island.
 As well as, seeing the malaria testing process first hand.

 The Sumba Foundation will help you see the world in a new light, and inspire you to consider what you can do to give back in your own community.

 Nihi makes for the perfect fairytale escape; natural beauty, adventure, and relaxation at one of the world’s most luxurious resorts.

 Sumba Island, Indonesia

-Jane Tilson is an adventure obsessed blogger, hiker, snowboarder, travel journalism major.
+Jane Tilson is an adventure-obsessed blogger, hiker, snowboarder, and travel journalism major.
 Jane fell in love with seeing the world during a service trip to India in 2012.
-Since, her passion for travel and adventure has inspired her move to the mountains, and continued to carry her around the world.
+Since, her passion for travel and adventure has inspired her to move to the mountains, and continued to carry her around the world.